sequ3ster/esp_flying_delorean/README.md

 **Firmware**
 <br>The released firmware is for the D1 Mini (Clone).
 But maybe it works also for other ESP8266 Boards.
 Feel free to build your own version with the Arduino IDE.
-Then you need also to upload the Data folter to LittleFS.
+Then you need also to upload the Data folder to LittleFS.
 <br><br>

 **Installation**